AlexB52/rails-playground/README.md

-# Playground
+# (Rails) Playground

 Back-and-forths from your editor and your rails console is a thing of the past!

 ![CleanShot 2022-03-12 at 23 41 03](https://user-images.githubusercontent.com/7149034/158014859-47625c95-aa59-489a-9681-eb36e378dcba.gif)

-Inspired by the Go playground and SQL Server Management Studio (SSMS) Query Editor, `playground` is a rails engine that makes it really easy to experiment with your application domain.
+Inspired by the Go playground and SQL Server Management Studio (SSMS) Query Editor, `rails-playground` is a rails engine that eases experiments with your application domain.

-In addition to a web console, `playground` comes with a script management feature to help your personal and team development.
+In addition to a web console, `rails-playground` comes with a script management feature to help your personal and team development.
 It allows you to:

 * use and save gitignored scripts for personal use.
 * use and save version-controller scripts with your team.